- OIT Home

 Certificates: Megatron vs Ignition

 As we work through the campus-wide wireless network upgrade, we are currently running both the Old Network and the New Network at the same time.
 Both the Old Network and the New Network each have a "server" that allows your devices to connect to the wireless network.
-The name of the New Network server is "Megatron" and the name of the Old Network server is "Ignition".
+The name of the New Network servers are "Megatron" and "Galvatron", and the name of the Old Network server is "Ignition".
 What does this mean for you and your devices?
 This means you will be prompted to accept a certificate from each of these servers before you can connect.

 Occasionally, some devices do not like to accept two different certificates from the same wireless network.
 When this happens, your device will not want to connect to the wireless network in either the old buildings or the new buildings.
 When this happens you will need to "forget" the wireless network and then you will need to reconnect to the wireless network.
 This will force your device to forget the certificate that it is stuck on and then it will be able to re-accept it.